 Yes.
 Freelaner.com is a decent platform for hiring independent contractors for all kinds of jobs.
-It does have certain limitations, though – especially compared to non-bidding platforms such as Lemon.io or Toptal.
+It does have certain limitations, though – especially compared to non-bidding platforms such as Lemon.io.

 We’ve compiled you a comprehensive table of pros and cons.

 One of the largest crowdsourcing platforms in the world, Freelancer houses independent contractors of all possible professions.
 Whatever skill sets you’re looking for, you’ll find them here.